 .org address, and we really wanted to be under

-Fortunately someone had bought this name and new of the project, and
+Fortunately someone had bought this name and knew of the project.

 explained what was going on, and asked them to keep this matter quiet